ajitkumargupta01/Travel-Hub/README.md

 🧪 Sample Test Workflow
 Sign up with your email and details

-Login and access the homepage
+Log-in and access the homepage

 Search Trains or Book Metro/Flight/Cab